mbwong/mbwong.github.com/_posts/2012-12-1-finding-a-calling.md

 ---
 tags: life career
-title: How to find a calling
+title: Finding a calling
 layout: post
 ---

-# How to find a calling
+# Finding a calling

 LinkedIn's founder Reid Hoffman recently published a book titled "The Start-up of YOU."
 It wisely suggests that we should all think of our careers as start-ups.
 Succeeding in today volatile economic environment requires adaptability, a strong personal network, and entrepreneurial thinking.